salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

 # Exploring the MATLAB desktop

-!!! abstrct "A quick overview of the MATLAB desktop"
+!!! abstract "A quick overview of the MATLAB desktop"

 ## Command Window